'Squid Game' strikes nerve in debt-ridden South Korea

 5 of5

-The show has captivated global audiences since its September debut, becoming one of Netflix’s biggest hits.
+The show has captivated global audiences since its September debut on its way to becoming Netflix's biggest hit ever.
 It has struck raw nerves at home, where there’s growing discontent over soaring personal debt, decaying job markets and stark income inequalities worsened by financial crises in the past two decades.